NeuroYoung/LPTHW/README.md

 * ex07 introduced some high-level use of formatters

 #### ex10
-* formatters introduction, some I don't know how to work
+* escape sequence introduction, some I don't know how to work
 * *ex10extra* a cool visual effect, but I don't know how it works right now

 #### ex11